mellowmorgan/untold-app/README.md

 #### Sunday, 02/20

-* 6:00: Work on API, test endpoints in Postman 2 hours ?
-Hopefully finish requests and descriptions CRUD API ?
+* 6:00-7:40: Work on API, test endpoints in Postman.
+Finish API for descriptions and requests done!
-* 7:00-8:00 Find and watch a Devise React tutorial to better understand 1 hour ?
+* 7:45-8:00: Look up youtube video devise and react front end